jojos38/Observation-bot/README.md

 >Observation is a powerful bot based on a Deep  Learning algorithm called Perspective API.
 It's working to remove any kind of insults and toxicity on your server.
 Observation can give a summary of why a message have been deleted, you can customize the behavior such as message deletion and much more.\
 The bot is still experimental and false positive may happen.
 This is the reason why the bot doesn't have mute system yet.\
-If you have any issue you can join the help Discord to report anything!

 Features:
 - Web interface configuration